ethanancell/math4610/software_manual/table_of_contents.md

 # Table of Contents
+Use this list to quickly jump to the location in the software manual where I outline how I completed each of the tasks.

-## Task 1
+## Task Sheet 1
-Here's a link to that stuff
+* Task 6
+* Task 7
+* Task 8

-## Task 2
+* Task 9
-Here's a link to other stuff

-## Task etc
+* Task 10
-More links!